-Details of the next scheduled webinar can usually be found on our facebook events page.
+Details of the next scheduled webinar can also be found on our facebook events page.
+Webinars normally take place via Zoom video conferencing platform.
+We welcome all suggestions for future discussions and events.

 Please email ilyenkov2020@gmail.com to request a link.